linas/atomspace-ipfs/README.md

  * A design for representing the AtomSpace in IPFS has been chosen.
    It has numerous shortcomings, detailed below.
  * System is feature-complete.
 Five unit tests (out of seven from the Atomspace-SQL test suite) has been ported.
-All Five of them pass.
+All five of them pass.
    The [basic tutorials](examples) work as documented.
 So its plenty enough to play around with.
  * Due to IPFS bugs with the performance of IPNS, it is mostly unused